An official website of the State of Oregon

 It is the policy of the Oregon Health Authority (OHA) that all state and community providers, and those who oversee public mental health and addiction services:

-Trauma can play a significant role in the lives of individuals with mental or substance use disorders whether it was experienced in the past, present, or secondhand.
+Trauma can play a significant role in the lives of individuals with mental or substance use disorders.
+This is true whether the trauma was experienced in the past, present, or secondhand.
 Trauma is not always immediately obvious to others, or even to the person who experienced it.

-As shown in this figure, when trauma occurs, it can prompt social, emotional and health difficulties across the lifespan, and has even been correlated with diseases and early death.
+As shown in this figure, when trauma occurs, it can prompt social, emotional and health difficulties across the lifespan.
+It has even been correlated with diseases and early death.

 OHA advocates that all health care partners apply these four R’s throughout their organizations: